 Lucy showed us how to do stuff like muddle the fruits (but not the mint as it gets bruised – you have to smack mint hard in your palms to release the oils and mintyness).
 We learnt about whipping nettles gently against our hands to remove the sting and how to remove the berries from elderberry stalks.

-We made three cocktails – the first of which was named a Mayfield Floral Martini and was mostly about gin and sugar and blackberries and a lavender liqueur called Parfait Amour.
+We made three cocktails – the first of which was named a Mayfield Floral Martini and was mostly about gin and sugar and blackberries and a violet liqueur called Parfait Amour.
 Amazing – and we didn’t care one bit that it was 11am, trust me.

 The next one I missed a bit of information about but I think it had the addition of rum and apples as part of it and was served in a teapot – the Mayfield Orchard Tea – and finally (and my favourite) was the Mayfield Wild Smash, which was just a ton of muddled apples, elderberries, blackberries etc with sugar and lime juice, smacked mint, gin and crushed ice topped with ginger ale and more mint.
 Heaven.